Passing off: Defences

 Delay in the claimants claim for passing off can be used by a defendant as a defence.
 Mostly, the claimants delay will be fatal to the grant of interim relief by a court.
-Essential for a Acquiescence defence is that failure of the claimant to act should have induced the defendant to believe that the wrong was being assented too.
+Essential for an acquiescence defence is that failure of the claimant to act should have induced the defendant to believe that the wrong was being assented to.

 The second most common defence is invoked where the defendant is trading under their own name.
 This permits the trader to trade under his name as long as he had not been causing significant deception.

 Concurrent use requires the defendant to show that he and another trader have acquired the right to use the same name.
 It has been used successfully whereby both the claimant and defendant trade different goods, as this would not cause confusion within the public.